newlogic/newlogic-g2p/docs/installing.md

 ### Installing on Amazon EC2

 Amazon Web Services (AWS) is one of the many other options for installing Newlogic G2P.
-It's a good idea to read through the docker, as many of the steps remain the same or similar.
+It's a good idea to read through the Docker instructions, as many of the steps remain the same or similar.

-To obtain a server you will need to first `create an AWS account <https://aws.amazon.com/>`\_.
+To obtain a server you will need to first `create an AWS account <https://aws.amazon.com/>`.
 When launching your instance, select the Ubuntu Server 20.04 LTS AMI in step 1.
-The `t2.micro` instance type has the 1GB of memory recommended for if you don't expect many registrants and you don't expect many large activity.
+The `t2.micro` instance type has the 1GB of memory recommended for if you don't expect many registrants and you don't expect many large activities.

 When adjusting the security settings open up the ports for SSH, HTTP, and HTTPS.
 Once you have launched your instance, go to the Elastic IPs menu option under Network & Security, then allocate a new address and